 The Great Recession took care of some of them, like Santa Cruz Harley Davidson, but the real problem is this:

 Millennials aren’t buying motorcycles.
 Motorcycle riders are trending older, and the big $30,000 cruiser bikes built for them don’t really appeal to younger riders — even if they could afford them.
 Millenials, compared to Xers and Boomers, are poor.
-In Santa Cruz, somebody who wants a cheap in-town commute solution takes a good, strong look at e-bikes; you’ll find plenty of places to buy them, too, including one business that dealt motorcycles until recently.
+In Santa Cruz, somebody who wants a cheap in-town commute solution takes a good, strong look at e-bikes; you’ll find plenty of places to buy them, too, including one business that used to deal in motorcycles.

-Plus, plenty of old guys like Esau have taken their last road trip or will, one of these days.
+Plus, plenty of old bikers have taken their last road trip or will, one of these days.
 Who’s going to buy their well-cared-for road bikes instead of buying a new one?
 A lot of people.

 I haven’t even heard much of the local traditional “motorcycle clubs” lately.
 These are the ones with rigid member discipline and rules, who only ride Harleys, and who are not great friends with law enforcement.
 Used to see a lot of event shirts like these around, from the Ghost Mountain Riders up around in the Santa Cruz Mountains.
 But lately, not.
 Nothing in the papers, either, not even food drives nor toys for the kids.